truevault-safe/hipaa-compliance-developers-guide/09 Mobile Applications.md

 ## Physical phone security

-Phones are prone to being stolen, left in the back of cabs, on the table at restaurants and pretty much everywhere else.
+Phones are prone to being stolen, left in the back of cabs, on the table at restaurants, and pretty much everywhere else.
 Because of the natural lack of security of the phone itself you need to ensure that PHI isn't easily accessible to unauthorized users.

 Unfortunately, as a mobile app developer, most of this is out of your hands.
 However you can take a few small steps to help users ensure their PHI is protected if they should lose their phone.

 ### Using the lock screen

 In order to secure data on an iPhone (for example), users must use a passcode to lock the handset when not in use.
-You can’t control whether a user enables this functionality; but you can recommend that users who install your app enable the feature.
+You can’t control whether a user enables this functionality, but you can recommend that users who install your app enable the feature.

 An easy way to do this is suggest that the user turns on the passcode lock setting in your welcome email to new account holders.